MicrosoftDocs/dynamics-365-project-operations/articles/project-management/create-wbs.md

 Complete the following steps to indent or promote a task.

 1. On the **Project** page, on the **Tasks** tab, under **Summary tasks**, select the three vertical dots by the task name, and then select **Make subtask**.
 2. Select the task to indent or promote.
-To select more than one task, select a task, press and hold Ctrl, and then select additional tasks.
+To select more than one task, select a task, press and hold Ctrl, and then select more tasks.
 2. Select **Indent** or **Promote subtask**  to move tasks under or out from under summary tasks.

 ### Move tasks up and down